 I had zero complaints regarding my redo reversal other than it didn’t meet my expectations in the long run, but I knew that was a possibility beforehand.
 Obviously, reversal results and outcomes will vary man to man, just as many published pvps studies suggest.

 If I could’ve done things over, I would’ve went Marks the first time, but who knows what my story would be now if I had.
-I certainly didn’t enjoy learning all of this the hard way, and that’s why I tell novice readers to get it right the first time.
+I certainly didn’t enjoy learning so much the hard way, and that’s why I tell novice readers to get it right the first time.
 Regretting our choices is not recommended.
-Don’t buy into all the hype, cheerleading, etc, and go slow.
+Don’t buy into anyone’s hype, cheerleading, etc, and go slow.